jayDayZee/at/README.md

 # The Work of Research
 **What** do I implement in @

 Words such as:
 * Place
 * Welcome
 * Introduction
 * List

+* example
   * A crowdfunding website is a Place (websiteType (physicalType, eventType, etc) )
   * When people arrive the first time at a place they must be welcomed to your energy style to it (youTube video), graphics style.
   * Introduction - here is a List of Projects, here is a donationButton, here is a List of Founders, here is List of Principles of the Place.
     * without Introduction, Places must follow generic guidelines, which makes them generic.
 Imagine being dropped into the middle of a shopping centre with no map or idea where the food court is.
 Shopping centres have maps near the doors.
   * What is a Project?
     * a Project is a Place.
     * Welcome (youTube video communicating the energy style of the Project)
     * Introduction - here is the Description, here is the List of Rewards.
       * What is a reward?
 Welcome, introduction, etc.

  What we are able